 We should assume we’re typical observers and so, therefore, we are likely living in a simulated world rather than a real one.
 A lot of people like the idea that the universe is a simulation, they may think it speaks to their mental flexibility but actually, it portrays a fairly weak grasp of physics.
 The argument was covered on Sean Carroll's blog and he has a pretty good objection to it.

 That's a very naive approach to quantum gravity, and today we know a lot better.
-If we try to build up spacetime from 'atomic-like chunks' then our theory is not going to be Lorentz invariant–that's fancy-sounding science jargon for "in conflict with known physics" namely special relativity–if with respect to one reference frame I cannot talk about time separations smaller than a certain duration, then I can have a second frame of reference moving very fast with respect to first where those separations become enormously large.
+If we try to build up spacetime from 'atomic-like chunks' then our theory wont be Lorentz invariant–that's fancy-sounding science jargon for "in conflict with known physics" namely special relativity–if with respect to one reference frame I cannot talk about time separations smaller than a certain duration, then I can have a second frame of reference moving very fast with respect to first where those separations become enormously large.
 Where violations in the principle of relativity will be observed.

 Second, if spacetime is built up from Planck sized units of volume, I should be able to do a very rudimentary calculation to infer the total number of bits of information I need to specify for a complete picture of that given region of spacetime.
 It should be: